dokester/BayesicFitting/docs/BoundingBox.md

 ![png](images/BB_4_1.png)

-This will not get us to a 1000-ball.
-We try something different.
+With all tese rejections it will not get us to a 1000-ball.
+We need to find something different.

 ## Distribution